Sponsored Programs Guidelines & Procedures

 Immediately after the award/contract is accepted, the principal investigator and Post Award Grant Specialist will meet with the fiscal and human resources officers responsible for this project to review budgetary and reporting procedures.

 The principal investigators responsible for the timely submission of all required reports.
-ORSP will provide assistance as needed.
+RSP will provide assistance as needed.

 The University, through Fiscal Affairs is responsible for making required fiscal reports and obtaining payment for sponsored projects.
-Fiscal Affairs and ORSP are responsible for ensuring compliance with sponsor regulations/guidelines.
+Fiscal Affairs and RSP are responsible for ensuring compliance with sponsor regulations/guidelines.